The Audit Agony Aunt

 So two really very different routes and its difficult, without understanding your motivation, needs and preferences, on which to advise you.
 Here are some initial thoughts to get you reflecting.

-Firstly, look at the differences between the role of the external and internal auditor; this article will help you.
+Firstly, look at the differences between the role of the external and internal auditor; this article article will help you.
 You will see that one of the key differences is that internal audit is about managing the risks of the business whereas external audit focuses much more (but not exclusively) on the financial recording risk.
 External auditing therefore sits alongside the disciplines of accounting and financial reporting and supported by the ACCA or ACA qualification it can also offer a route into broader financial careers.
 Internal auditing can be approached through these same qualifications or the more specialised Institute of Internal Auditors accreditations; many internal auditors do both.

 Graduate entry audit salaries with the Big 4 firms cluster around the £30,000 level.
 This is the top end and smaller firms and roles outside professional practice may command considerably less.
 If you decide to take the Institute of Chartered Accountants’ ACA qualification you will also have, on top of your salary, paid study courses and leave.
 ACCA package support varies by employer; they might be less generous but they can be more flexible as you are not tied into a three year training contract.
 You would normally expect to qualify in around three years with ACA and ACCA and your salary would rise very quickly on qualification – most likely by at least 50%.
 The advantage of these routes is structure, certainty and gaining a recognised qualification which will support you in a defined career path.